abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Simplicity: Managing Complexity

 * Making a system simpler does not necessarily mean reducing its functionality; it can also mean removing *accidental complexity*.
-* Accidental complexity is complexity that is not inherent in the problem that the software solves, but arises only from the implementation.
+* Accidental complexity is complexity that is not inherent in the problem that the software solves but arises only from the implementation.
-* Good abstractions are one of the best tools for removing accidental complexity by hiding implementation details, but finding good abstractions is very hard.
+* Good abstractions are one of the best tools for removing accidental complexity by hiding implementation details but finding good abstractions is very hard.

 ##### Evolvability: Making Change Easy